rust-lang/rust/src/doc/trpl/hello-cargo.md

 [toml]: https://github.com/toml-lang/toml

-Once you have this file in place in your project's root directory, we should be ready to build!
+Once we have this file in place in our project's root directory, we should be ready to build!
 To do so, run:

 ```bash